Q:Other planning exercises we’ve done started out strong but took too long and people lost interest. How long will this take?

 Q:I’ve seen too many strategic plans that are too theoretical and not practical—they describe the vision but not how to get there.

-A:The difference in the CG one process is that it links vision, strategies, objectives and action plans so that there is alignment between the long term vision and the day-to-day work being done.
+A:The difference with my CG one process is that it links vision, strategies, objectives and action plans so that there is alignment between the long-term vision and the day-to-day work being done.
 So stuff actually gets done, short and long term.

 Q:How will this process impact our management meetings?